In this section

 function message_hook(ctx)

--- Not to block access to resources at the document website
+-- Do not block access to resources at the documentation website

 -- of Doctor Web